Antitwister<< Algorithms

 Then the ball continues turning around, in the same direction, and stops after a second turn.
 Surprise, now you can untangle the ropes so they are all straight and untwisted, as they were at the beginning.

-The manipulation can be done while the ball turns, then the ball can spin without pause forever yet the ropes never tangle and twist beyond a certain amount.
-You can do this with any number of ropes, six was just to be definite.
+The ropes can be manipulated while the ball turns so the ball spins without pause forever yet the ropes never tangle and twist beyond a certain amount.
+This can be done with any number of ropes, six was just to be definite.

 Some of the Motions the Program Can Show